 Actions: This option has a few functions.
 Firstly, the "On success" option allows the creator to specify what happens when the quiz question is correctly answered.

-The "No. of attempt" option allows the creator to change the number of attempts a student has while answer the selected quiz question.
-Checking the "Infinite attempts" option allows the student to try as many times on the given question.
+The "No. of Attempts" option allows the creator to change the number of attempts a student has while answer the selected quiz question.
+Checking the "Infinite Attempts" option allows the student to try as many times on the given question.